UmVitor/Oscilador_555/README.md

 This algorithm calculates the resistors and capacitors (Commercial) that will be used in the above circuit.
 RA , RB and C.
 Just put the desired frequency in: frequencia (variable in the end of code).

-Feel free to contribute to this project
+Feel free to contribute to this project.